small-thinking/polymind/README.md

 * **Tools**: Tools are the basic building blocks that an Agent can use to perform its Tasks.
 They can be anything from a simple function to a complex machine learning model.

 * **Tasks**: Tasks are the specific jobs that an Agent is designed to perform.
-They are defined by the user and can be as simple or as complex as needed.
+User typically describe their requirements in natural languages, and the thought process with convert them into tasks.

 * **Thought Processes**: Thought Processes define the logic that an Agent uses to decide which Tasks to perform and when.
 They are essentially the "brain" of the Agent.